Learn something new every day More Info... by email

-Hypertension and diabetes are common systemic diseases that affect millions of people worldwide.
-Both conditions can be controlled with the aid of medication, dietary and lifestyle changes including exercise and weight loss.
+People who suffer from either type are more likely to develop high blood pressure at some point, which often makes the condition worse.
+Both diabetes and hypertension can be controlled with the aid of medication, dietary, and lifestyle changes including exercise and weight loss.
 Compliance with a prescribed treatment regimen is essential to alleviate the risk of complications such as stroke, congestive heart failure, and kidney issues.

 Atherosclerosis is another form of systemic disease that is closely related to instances of hypertension and diabetes.
-When fatty material, or plaque, accumulates in the arteries it hardens over time blocking blood flow.
-Pieces of plaque can break off and travel via the bloodstream to the heart or brain causing heart attack or stroke.
+When fatty material, or plaque, accumulates in the arteries, it hardens over time blocking blood flow to various organs and limbs.
+This can limit functioning and mobility.
+Perhaps more concerning is the risk that pieces of plaque could break off and travel via the bloodstream to the heart or brain causing heart attack or stroke.
 Medications and dietary changes are necessary to prevent further plaque accumulation, and, in some cases, surgery is required to remove extensive plaque buildup.

-Autoimmune disease, another type of systemic disorder, is caused by the body's immune system confusing healthy elements with damaged or diseased ones.
-The confused signals result in the immune system erroneously attacking the healthy substances causing inflammation and pain.
+Autoimmune disease is another type of systemic problem, though again this category can be wide ranging.
+Some common examples of autoimmune conditions are HIV/AIDS, Celiac disease, and Multiple Sclerosis.
+These sorts of conditions usually happen when the body's immune system confuses healthy elements with damaged or diseased ones, and in effect begins attacking itself as a result.
 Though there no cures associated with systemic autoimmune diseases, management of symptoms is possible with the appropriate treatment regimen.

 Rheumatoid arthritis (RA) is a chronic, long-term disorder that causes the body's immune system to attack the joints and connective tissues.
-Symptoms of the disease include a limited range of motion, swollen glands, and widespread pain.
-A diagnosis is confirmed via a number of tests including a complete blood count (CBC), x-rays, and magnetic resonance imaging (MRI) of the affected area.
+It’s often considered to be an autoimmune condition but is also commonly defined by the inflammation and pain it causes sufferers.
+Symptoms of the disease include a limited range of motion, swollen glands, and widespread pain in joints and muscles.
+A diagnosis is confirmed via a number of tests including a complete blood count (CBC), X-rays, and magnetic resonance imaging (MRI) of the affected area.
 Rheumatoid arthritis requires a life-long plan of treatment that includes a combination of exercise, medications, physical therapy, and, in severe cases, surgery to correct joint damage.

-Systemic lupus erythematosus (SLE) is an inflammatory, systemic disease that affects the joints, skin, and, potentially, numerous organs.
-Commonly found among African Americans, general symptoms of this disease include muscle aches, joint swelling and pain, and sensitivity to sunlight.
+Systemic lupus erythematosus (SLE), similarly, is a disease that affects the joints, skin, and, potentially numerous internal organs.
+It’s most commonly found among African Americans, though anyone can develop it; general symptoms include muscle aches, joint swelling and pain, and sensitivity to sunlight.
 The severity and type of symptoms experienced vary with each case.